renovatebot/renovate/docs/usage/configuration-options.md

 ## bumpVersion

-Currently, this setting supports following managers only:
+Currently, this config option only works with these managers:

 - `helmv3`
 - `npm`